aviateur22/moncv/README.md

     go to the following file:

 >**..\src\components\navigation\BackgroundAnimation.vue**

->
->and replace '---' with your own word
+>- replace '---' with your own word
->you can add other object in array with the same structure
+> - you can add other object in array with the same structure

      `data(){
         return{